dashpay/docs/docs/user/masternodes/understanding.rst

 Payment frequency
 ~~~~~~~~~~~~~~~~~

-The frequency of Core chain masternode payments has increased as there are fewer payments to be made
+The frequency of Core chain masternode payments has increased as fewer payments are made per cycle.
-per cycle.
-Around the time of the hard fork, the network had approximately 2600 enabled masternodes
+Around the time of the hard fork, the network had approximately 2600 enabled masternodes and
-and approximately 175 enabled evonodes.
+approximately 175 enabled evonodes.
 This resulted in a reduction from 3330 payments per cycle
 (``2600 + (175 * 4)``) before the fork to only 2775 (``2600 + 175``) after the fork.
 See the
 following table for the outcomes of this change.